DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 ---
 ---
 ##### shortDescription
 Scrolls the current view to a specified position.
 Available for all views except *"agenda"*.
-You should specify the [height](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#height) property to use this option.
+You should specify the [height](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#height) property to use this method.

 ##### param(date): Date
 A date and time to scroll to.